audrow/audrow-blog.github.io/source/_posts/visualizing-cash-flow.md

 One area where this is true for me has been my cash flow.
 The online services I have tried (like Mint and Personal Capital) do a pretty lame job of clustering my spending (no Mint, my paycheck is not auto insurance) and savings.
 Also, my cash flow doesn't vary much from month-to-month, so I decided to make a [small tool on Observable](https://observablehq.com/@audrow/visualizing-cash-flow-demo) to help me see where my money is going.
-Donal Knuth said that "Premature optimization is the root of all evil," and this way, I can better see where I should put attention to reduce my spending or increase my savings.
+Donald Knuth said that "Premature optimization is the root of all evil," and this way, I can better see where I should put attention to reduce my spending or increase my savings.
 The tool I made uses [D3js](https://d3js.org/) for visualization and is on [Observable](https://observablehq.com), a kind of Jupyter Notebook for Javascript.
 You can see a Pirate-themed demo above - try clicking around.